jamezmca/the-ultimate-guide-to-getting-hired/README.md

 If you follow this guide you will become one of the top candidates every single time.

+## ⭐️ What You Need to Know About Job Hunting

+Before we get into the nitty gritty of creating an exception job application, there's a few things you should understand from a recruiters perspective.

+When I create a job ad, it might receive receive 200 applications within a day, and boy is it an eye opening experience.

+**Here is a statistical breakdown of an average job posting:**

+Of the 200 applications, 10 - 15% of them will be abhorrent and egregiously bad - it's rather shocking and these applications are immediately dismissed, if not earlier rejected by the ATS (which we'll cover shortly).

+Another near 85% of applications are classed as mediocre, unremarkable, and ultimately average.
+A lot of these candidates *could* have a great job application, but they generally make a number of the common mistakes discussed below.

+The unfortunate reality for these candidates is that they miss out on a number of great opportunities as recruiters will discard their resumes in favor of the 5 - 7% of applicants with an exceptional application, a great resume and an appealing cover letter.

+You goal is to be one of the top 5 - 7% of applicants every single time.
+Let's find out how...

 ## ⭐️ Getting Prepared - Are You Ready to Apply for Jobs?

 The first step to becoming a hireable candidate is to prepare yourself for a successful job hunt.
 There are two primary elements to this part of the job hunt, with some extra parts that are industry specific.